PROJECT PAGES: New Meadowlands

-Implemented By: State of New Jersey, Department of Community Affairs; to be administered by the Department of Environmental Protection
+Implemented By: New Jersey Department of Environmental Protection

-The New Meadowlands proposal comprises three flood risk reduction projects: Protect, Connect, and Grow.
+The New Meadowlands proposal comprised three flood risk reduction projects: Protect, Connect, and Grow.

 Protect: A “Meadowpark,” will transform the Meadowlands into a flood-protected regional public park by connecting and expanding past marshland restoration with a system of berms and marshes

-Connect: A “Meadowband” offers flood protection, connections between towns and wetlands, and access points to “Meadowpark.”
+Connect: A “Meadowband” would offer flood protection, connections between towns and wetlands, and access points to “Meadowpark.”
 It imagines new bike lanes that would connect to New York City and a Bus Rapid Transit system that would link the communities to one another and to the regional rail line.

-Grow: The Grow project proposes development opportunities such as new, mixed-use housing, enhancements to public transportation, new energy sources and distribution systems, and creating a series of public spaces and recreation zones.
+Grow: The Grow project proposed development opportunities such as new, mixed-use housing, enhancements to public transportation, new energy sources and distribution systems, and creating a series of public spaces and recreation zones.